anon-indeprop/project/README.md

-i# Definitions of various propaganda techniques
+# Definitions of various propaganda techniques

 | S.No | Name | Definition | Example
 | :---- | :---- | :---- | :----